GRAVITATION

 GENERAL RELATIVITY – LIGHT DEFLECTION ACCORDING TO SCHWARZSCHILD

-The elementary displacement of the photon is a like-light vector and its scalar product is zero2.
+An elementary displacement of the photon is a light-like vector and its scalar product is zero2 (hence the name « null geodesics » for the photon trajectories).

 \(-\left(1-\frac{R_s}{r}\right)c^2dt^2+\left(\frac{1}{1-\frac{R_s}{r}}\right)dr^2+r^2d\varphi^2 = 0\)3.